Welcome to West Valley’s Anthropology Program

 Though easy to define, anthropology is difficult to describe.
 Its subject matter is both exotic (e.g., star lore of the Australian aborigines) and commonplace (anatomy of the foot).
 And its focus is both sweeping (the evolution of language) and microscopic (the use-wear of obsidian tools).
 Anthropologists may study ancient Mayan hieroglyphics, the music of African Pygmies, and the corporate culture of a U.S. car manufacturer.

-But always, the common goal links these vastly different projects: to advance knowledge of who we are, how we came to be that way--and where we may go in the future. (from the American Anthropological Association website)
+The American Anthropological Association describes a common goal that links these vastly different projects: to advance knowledge of who we are, how we came to be that way--and where we may go in the future.